Norabui01/Tic-Tac-Toe/README.md

 # Introduction to my Tic-Tac-Toe

-<html><h3>This is my very first project since i started learning how to code and also the first project i write with Python.
-I understand my code for this program is definitely not so neat and have messy functions. i will try to improve it in the process of absorbing new knowledge about OOP and new languages.<^-^>!</h3>

 My Tic-Tac-Toe is a very simple verson for two players I made with lists.
 It has all the necessary functionality and is presented quite clearly despite running on console: